The Ultimate Best of Kenya Safari: Above & Below the Equator

 5. The Somali Ostrich: A distinct species where the males feature vivid, slate-blue skin on their necks and thighs, which turns an intense, bright red during mating season.

-Absolutely.
+Yes, for sure.
 Both our hidden riverine camp in the Mara and the exquisite kitchen team at Lewa House cater completely to all dietary needs, including gluten-free, vegan, vegetarian, and specific food allergies.
-Upon securing your row, we will send over a detailed guest profile form where you can list your preferences so our culinary partners are thoroughly prepared before you arrive.
+Upon securing your space on the safari, we will send over a detailed guest profile form where you can list your preferences so our culinary partners are thoroughly prepared before you arrive.

 Yes, you will have continuous access to electricity throughout the trip.
 Reliable power is available directly inside each guest’s luxury tented cabin at our Mara North camp, as well as within our premium Earth Pods at Lewa House.
 There are no restrictions or limitations on charging your camera batteries, laptops, power banks, or phones at either property, allowing you to keep your workflow fully fueled every day.